caproven/caproven/README.md

 ### Hello!

 I'm a software developer with an interest in back-end work and cloud deployments.

-Here are some of the skills I've gained over time along with tech I've worked with:
+Here are some of the skills I've gained over time along with tech I've worked with (no claims of proficiency):

 - Languages: Go, Python, JavaScript (NodeJS), C, Java
 - Frameworks: React, Operator SDK